The twisted second moment of modular half integral weight $L$--functions: Introduction and statement of results

 Let the Fourier expansion of $f$ at $\infty$ be given by

 For a prime $p>2$ and primitive character $\chi$ modulo $p$, define the twisted form

 of level $4p^2$.
 The twisted $L$--function is given by the Dirichlet series

 We have used a slightly different notation here to distinguish with the integral weight case discussed previously.
-Taking the Mellin transform of \eqref{dirich} one obtains a completed $L$--function of degree $2$ that has both meromorphic continuation to all of $\mathbb{C}$ and a functional equation, but is without an Euler product (the coefficients $a(n)$ are no longer multiplicative).
+Taking the Mellin transform of \eqref{dirich} one obtains a completed $L$--function of degree $2$ that has both meromorphic continuation to all of $\mathbb{C}$ (in fact holomorphic, because $f$ is cuspidal) and a functional equation, but is without an Euler product.
+The coefficients $a(n)$ are no longer multiplicative, except at squares.